antonmry/galiglobal/src/jbake/content/blog/2020/20200813-Gentle-and-practical-introduction-to-Apache-Avro-Part-1.md

 schema without affect consumers of that particular topic.
 Schema Registry helps with that because it can check the changes in the schema and validate if they are breaking compatibility.
 They are different types of compatibility, you can read more on [Schema Evolution and Compatibility].
 Let's test it.
-First we'll check what type of compatibility the SR is enforcing:
+First, we'll check what type of compatibility the SR is enforcing:

 ```sh